 When dealing with dog bites, there are certain steps to take, but what to do depends upon the circumstances and severity of the injury.
-Here’s our advice on dealing with dog bites, starting with what to do in every case.

 If it’s a superficial scrape or gash, clean the wound with running water, and then hydrogen peroxide or isopropyl alcohol.
 Apply a topical antibiotic and cover with a bandage.

 First of all, don’t be afraid to let the wound bleed.
 Unless you’ve lost a lot of blood or it is gushing out forcefully, or the wound is in your head or neck, (in which case call 911 immediately), wait five minutes.
 The flow of blood out of the wound will help to cleanse it.

 After five minutes, see if you can stop the bleeding through direct pressure.
 Again, if it doesn’t stop, call for emergency help.
 If it does stop, cleanse the wound by rinsing under running water with mild soap for five minutes.

 Do not use rubbing alcohol, hydrogen peroxide, iodine, or Mercurochrome for puncture wounds.
 These can slow healing.
 Puncture wounds do not normally need to be bandaged, but if you choose to, be sure to clean the wound thoroughly first.
 Luckily, dog bites do not normally leave debris or other objects in the wound which would need to be removed.

 If you are bitten by an unknown dog, the American Red Cross suggests that you do not try to stop, catch, or hold the animal.
 Contact animal control as soon as possible so they can try to capture the dog, and call 911 so you can begin rabies vaccinations right away.